pachun/blog/posts/2025-09-17-organizing-z-indices.md

 // barAboveComposeKeyboard -> 10
 ```

-Each of those are in a different file.
-Without the organization I added above (grouping via newlines) it'd be hard to tell which indices were importantly related to others.
-As I thought about what a chore this was, I realized a few things:
+Each of those `zIndex`'s are in distinct files.

+Without the ability to see all those in one place and without the grouping-via-newline organization that I added, it'd be tough to tell which indices were importantly related to others.

 - I want to see all those values in a single place, as above
-- I also don't actually care about the numberical zIndex values; just their order in the list
+- I also don't actually care about the zIndex values; just their order in the list

 To solve that problem, I made a `zIndex.ts` file: